pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/deploy.md

         password = ""
         port = 3306

+        [syncer.to.checkpoint]
+        # When the downstream is MySQL or TiDB, this option can be enabled to change the database that holds the checkpoint.
+        # schema = "tidb_binlog"

         # the directory where the binlog file is stored when `db-type` is set to `file`
         # [syncer.to]
         # dir = "data.drainer"